Creating Better Newsletters

 News Vs Letter

 The news is a critical component when it comes to what goes into this kind of communication.
-You can take a news approach rather than a letter approach when it comes to creating newsletters.
+You can take a news approach rather than a letter approach when it comes to creating highly engaging newsletters.

 Tone of Voice